top of page

 In a curious move, Citroën added stiffeners to the chassis in several areas for 1969 on USA DS's.

 The most visible of these stiffeners are a pair of channels added to the floor, just in front of the muffler box (one below the driver's feet one below the passenger's feet).
 We believe that these stiffeners were only used on early 1969 American specification DS’s.
-They disappeared by 1969 ½ when USA cars got double layer floors, meaning that these stiffeners were only used for a few months.
-Euro models received double layer floors later on.
+They disappeared by 1969 ½ when USA cars got double layer floors, meaning that these stiffeners were only used for a few months in early 1969, and only on USA cars.

 There were other stiffeners and gussets added to USA cars as well in early 1969, such as doubler plates on the front frame area, near to the holes in the frame that the front driveshafts pass through.